andyjv/lacybot/README.md

 - The bot should be unpredictible
 - Users should never be able to see their "queue"
 - The question "Who is a Cub?" will always trigger a hardcoded response.
+- The bot should not be triggered too often.
+It should be surprising and unpredictable, not annoying.

 ## The Code
 The Lacy Bot is a Telegram Bot using the [Webhooks API](https://core.telegram.org/bots/api#getting-updates).
 As messages enter the telegram group, they are sent to the bot server, which then looks for key words (using RegEx) to decide how to proceed.